Another installment in my gift-giving series!

 - Books.
 Even if your gift recipient doesn’t typically read a book, few can resist The Complete Worst-Case Scenario Survival Handbook and they have one for cars and work too!
 Life Skills 101 helps with all the questions that, as adults, we often forget we had to learn!

 - Watches.
-Pocket watches are becoming popular, as well as steampunk style watch necklaces.
+Steampunk style watches and watch necklaces are fun.
 These are great, because in this day and age, many are too lazy to look at a watch, so they look at their phones.
 But I want to encourage my kids to tell time as much as possible.
 Reading an analog watch is becoming a lost art!

 - Lessons and Activities.
 Art, music, martial arts, dance, rock climbing, zip lines or maybe even flight training.
 Pay attention to what interests them and surprise them with something you know they would love, or give them a coupon saying you’ll pay, they just need to decide on what they want to learn.
 Just don’t make fun of their interests.
 Ever.
 This is a time for them to learn and figure out what really makes them tick- it might take some different classes to figure it out, that’s ok.
 Be patient.